himanshuo/life-of-learning/articles/OS/main_memory.md

 * You can also find the materials in the book in chapters 7 and 8 (sections 7.5 and 8.8).

 * review project 2

-* chapter 8 (virtual memory management) on paging systems.
-* sections 7.5, 7.6, 8.1, and 8.2.